ninascarpelli/metadata-standard/field_data.md

 Amount of data collected during the whole deployment

-Unit: Gigabytes (GB)
+Unit: Bytes

 ## Data collection protocol

 How was the data collected?
+1. Inform about recording protocol (i.e.: which recorder was used and how it was programmed).
+If possible, add the configuration file in a repository or supplementary material.
-Inform about recording protocol (i.e.: how the recorder was programmed) and sampling design (how many days, month, year, and sampling points).
+2. Explain sampling design (how many days, month, year, and sampling points;).
+    - Information about the location: provide as much detail as possible, including maps and any other additional material that would help to understand and visualise the area.

 If the data collection protocol was inspired/same as published research, provide citation.
 It is also important to provide justification of choices based on ecology/biology nature of research questions to be answered.